peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

 - **Random number generator (RNG).** Software and/or hardware that seeks to generate numbers with the property that each possible outcome is as likely as any other without influence by anything else<sup>[**(4)**](#Note4)</sup>.
-- **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that gives the same output for the same input and state every time), and in which its state can be initialized and possibly reinitialized with arbitrary data.
+- **Pseudorandom number generator (PRNG).** A random number generator in which the numbers it generates are completely determined by its input.
-- **Seed.**  Arbitrary data for initializing the state of a PRNG.
+- **Seed.**  Arbitrary data serving as a PRNG's input.
-- **State length.**  The maximum size of the seed a PRNG can take to initialize its state without shortening or compressing that seed.
+- **State length.**  The maximum size of the seed a PRNG can take as its input without shortening or compressing that seed.
 - **Information security.** Keeping information safe from attacks that could access, use, delay, or manipulate that information.<sup>[**(5)**](#Note5)</sup>
 - **SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  These terms have the meanings given in RFC 2119 and RFC 8174.